gterai/RidgeR/README.md

 The first and second column are RNA identifier and the normalized activity, respectively.
 The third and later colums are the position-specific structural features.
 The header of the third and later columns are differenf between the nnfv.txt file for single RNAs and for pairs of RNAs.

+### The header for single RNAs
+Example of the header is L_1, which represents the expectation of position 1 being in the left side of a base pair.
+The general format of the header is {type}\_{position}.